GANGANI/toporesolve/README.md

 A total of 5 LLMs were tested in various ways.
 GPT-4o-mini was tested using the API for a fee.
 Others were tested via HuggingFace, some of which were fine-tuned prior to testing.

-## Rgular (Non-Finetined) Models
+## Regular (Non-Finetined) Models

 ## gpt-4o-mini

-This GPT model is a more affordable and faster option than **gpt-4o** (which is high-level and used for complex tasks, and more expensive), perfect for lightweight tasks.
+This GPT model is a more affordable and faster option than **gpt-4o** (which is high-level and used for complex tasks, and hence, more expensive), perfect for lightweight tasks.
 It costs $0.150 per 1M input tokens as compared to gpt-4o's $2.50 per 1M input tokens.
 See https://openai.com/api/pricing/ for details.

 ### Requirements
 - Create an account on OpenAI's development platform (https://platform.openai.com/)